dataxu/robotframework/doc/userguide/src/CreatingTestData/TestDataSyntax.rst

 .. note:: The special :file:`.robot` extension with plain text files is
           supported starting from Robot Framework 2.7.6.

+In addition to the built-in test data formats, users can supply their own custom parsers, or associate existing parsers with new file extensions.
+See `User Defined Parsers`_ for more information.

 HTML format
 ~~~~~~~~~~~